jmayer913/JMayer-Data-Library/README.md

    }
 }
 ```
-The same can be done when using the UserEditableDataLayer.

 ### HTTP Data Layer
 **First, let's start off by saying the HTTP data layer is tightly coupled with the controllers defined in the JMayer.Web.Mvc library.
 If you're not using the JMayer.Web.Mvc library then your controllers will need to match the expected HTTP request and response defined here.**